PoojanDoshi11/Weather_Detection/README.md

 ### Note

 - Advice all to install following in an "env." folder.
+And then following steps are there for assistance.

 ```bash
 # Clone the repository